-A distribution out of the tax-exempt income of the REIT (rental income and capital gains) is called a Property Income Distribution - a 'PID'.
+A distribution out of the property rental business of the REIT (rental income and capital gains) is called a Property Income Distribution - a 'PID'.

-90% of the tax-exempt rental income must be distributed within 12 months of the end of the accounting period (however profit from taxable income does not have to be distributed).
+90% of the income from the property rental business must be distributed within 12 months of the end of the accounting period (however profit from the residual business income does not have to be distributed).
+Measures

-Gains arising from the disposal of real estate do not have to be distributed.
-However, if within two years the cash receipt is not either reinvested or distributed, it will count as a bad asset for the balance of business asset test.
+Gains arising from the disposal of real estate used in the property rental business do not have to be distributed.
+However, if within two years of disposal the cash receipt is not either reinvested or distributed, it will count as a bad asset for the balance of business asset test.